Bachelors in Psychology

 - To provide additional opportunities for growth and education including research opportunities, seminars, and other learning experiences in the field.

 - To promote integration of biblical principles and Christian world-views applied to the behavioral science disciplines.

-The PSI club is led by faculty advisors Ms. Jo Anne Waters and Dr. James C. Guy, and several elected student leaders.
+The Psychology Club is led by faculty advisors Dr. Guy Renfro, Ms. Jo Anne Waters, and several elected student leaders.

-For more information on Faulkner University’s PSY club, contact one of the department representatives.
+For more information on Faulkner University’s Psychology Club, contact one of the department representatives.

 Visit Faulkner’s Psychology Club Facebook page

 Psi Chi, the International Honor Society in Psychology, was founded in 1929 with a mission to encourage excellence in scholarship and advance the science of psychology.
 Students who major or minor in psychology at Faulkner and meet certain GPA, class rank, and other requirements are eligible to apply for lifetime membership in the honor society through the Faulkner Chapter.
 For more information, visit the Psi-Chi website at: http://www.psichi.org.